-This slick RSA Animate-style piece of PR features an African-American female voice using a “tellin’ it like it is” tone to describe what you might recognize as the new standards [sic] prepared by that highly experienced educator and profound learning theorist Lord David Coleman–the standards [sic] paid for by a few plutocrats so that they could have a single national list to which to tag their oh-so-lucrative assessments and computer-adaptive curricula–the ones forced upon the formerly independent states of the United States by a program of blackmail called the “Race to the Top” carried out by our Secretary for the Department for the Regimentation, Narrowing, Distortion, and Privatization of U.S. Education, formerly the USDE.
+This slick RSA Animate-style piece of PR features an African-American female voice using a “tellin’ it like it is” tone to describe the new standards [sic] prepared by that highly experienced educator and profound learning theorist (LOL) Lord David Coleman–the standards [sic] paid for by a plutocrats so that he could have a single national list to which to tag oh-so-lucrative computerized assessments and computer-adaptive curricula–the ones forced upon the formerly independent states of the United States by a program of blackmail called the “Race to the Top” carried out by our Secretary for the Department for the Regimentation, Narrowing, Distortion, and Privatization of U.S. Education, formerly the USDE.
 The oh-so-folksy but frank and no-nonsense voiceover says, and I quote:

 “how smart we are,

 “But up until now, it’s been pretty hard to tell how well kids are competing in school and how well they are going to do when they get out of school.

 “We like to think that our education system does that, but when it comes to learning what they really need to be successful after graduation . . . is a graduating senior in, say, St. Louis, as prepared to get a job as the graduate in Shanghai?

 “Well, it turns out, the answer . . . is ‘No.’”

 Middle: [Blah blah blah.
 A lot of talk about how education is a staircase, and the Common Core is one big staircase for everyone, and each standard is a landing on that staircase.
 A graphic showing little boxes being checked off below each stair, all the way up.
 Some kids gloriously at the top.
 Some slipping and falling, barely hanging on.]